-Sydney is also home to a world-renowned rugby team, the Roosters.
-The games are usually exciting (and rowdy) and the popular bars and clubs in the city are even more packed with patrons after a rugby match.
-Another popular sporting event is watching the Sydney Swans play the fast-paced Australian Rules Football at Sydney Cricket Ground.
+Sporting events are a big deal in Sydney as well, and it's also home to a world-renowned rugby team, the Roosters (there are a number of local clubs as well).
+The games are usually exciting (and rowdy) and local bars are even more packed with patrons after a rugby match.
+Another popular sporting event is watching the Sydney Swans play fast-paced Aussie Rules Football at Sydney Cricket Ground.

 Where to Stay

 Sydney is a spread-out metropolis and most of its neighborhoods have a distinct village-like vibe.
 You won't find the same urban density that's seen in places like Europe or New York City.
 Therefore, where you stay depends largely on how much time you have in town, what your transport style is, and what kind of vibe you like.
 The CBD, Darling Harbor, Circular Quay, and The Rocks are the most central districts, and are best for travelers in town for short stays or who want to be nearest the big-ticket tourist sights.
 They're also the closest to the majority of the city's train lines, as well as its major corporate offices.